coolassassin/reactcci/README.md

 ## Commands
-`--init` - to generate config file and template folder
 `--update`, `-u` - to update existent component
 `--dest`, `-d` - to set destination path
 `--name`, `-n` - to set a component name or names